Sweet Lorraine (Uriah Heep song)

-"Sweet Lorraine" is a song by the band Uriah Heep, first released on the 1972 album The Magician's Birthday on Bronze Records, the first single from that album.
+"Sweet Lorraine" is a song by the band Uriah Heep, first released on the 1972 album The Magician's Birthday on Bronze Records, and released as a single mainly for the American market though it was also released in a few European countries.
 It was written by Mick Box, Gary Thain and David Byron and reached #91 in the US Billboard Hot 100.
 The B-side is "Blind Eye".

 One of the band's better-known songs, it is famous, in part, for its Moog synthesizer solo performed by Ken Hensley.
 It became popular in live performance.